Refer to the guide Setting up and getting started.

 .

-Note: If a command fails its execution, it will not call Model#commitAddressBook()
+Note: If a command fails its execution, it will not be added to the CommandHistory

-Step 4.
-The user now decides that adding the person was a mistake, and decides to undo that action by executing the undo
+Step 3.
+The user now decides that deleting the person was a mistake, and decides to undo that action by executing the undo

 command.
 The undo